florencejt/fusilli/docs/_build/html/_sources/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst.txt

 .. _sphx_glr_auto_examples_training_and_testing_plot_model_comparison_loop_kfold.py:

-Comparing Multiple K-Fold Trained Fusion Models
+📊 Training multiple models in a loop: k-fold regression 🚀
 ====================================================================

 Welcome to the "Comparing Multiple K-Fold Trained Fusion Models" tutorial!
 In this tutorial, we'll explore how to train and compare multiple fusion models for a regression task using k-fold cross-validation with multimodal tabular data.
 This tutorial is designed to help you understand and implement key features, including:

-1. Importing fusion models based on modality types.
+- 📥 Importing fusion models based on modality types.
-2. Setting training parameters for your models.
+- 🚲 Setting training parameters for your models
-3. Generating simulated data for experimentation.
+- 🔮 Generating simulated data for experimentation.
-4. Training and evaluating multiple fusion models.
+- 🧪 Training and evaluating multiple fusion models.
-5. Visualizing the results of individual models.
+- 📈 Visualising the results of individual models.
-6. Comparing the performance of different models.
+- 📊 Comparing the performance of different models.
-7. Saving the results for further analysis.

 Let's dive into each of these steps in detail:

 1. **Importing Fusion Models:**

    We begin by importing fusion models based on modality types.
 These models will be used in our regression task, and we'll explore various fusion strategies.
-The imported models will provide flexibility in model selection.

 2. **Setting the Training Parameters:**